Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 28 Oktober 2025 23.37.18 UTC
+- WIB: Rabu, 29 Oktober 2025 00.28.02 UTC
-- WITA: Rabu, 29 Oktober 2025 00.37.18 UTC
+- WITA: Rabu, 29 Oktober 2025 01.28.02 UTC
-- WIT: Rabu, 29 Oktober 2025 01.37.18 UTC
+- WIT: Rabu, 29 Oktober 2025 02.28.02 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: attitude
+Kategori: technology